chenyenchung/LabScribe3-CMAP-Plot/README.md

 # LabScribe 3 Exported Data Visualizer

+This repo is used for preliminary analysis in [Mir-17∼92 Confers Motor Neuron Subtype Differential Resistance to ALS-Associated Degeneration (Tung et al., 2019)](https://doi.org/10.1016/j.stem.2019.04.016).

 It's an amateur practice, originally with lots of need-to-be-fixed loops.
 Thanks to the use of *dplyr* and the instructions about `apply` functions.
 Hopefully it works better now.

 - Purpose: It draws an overview waveform graph and a summary boxplot of the wave amplitude.
 Both graphic is faceted by assay time point and sample type